 When your engine is off, a healthy car battery typically shows a voltage between 12.4 and 12.7 volts.
 If your reading drops below 12.4 volts, it indicates that the battery is either partially discharged or nearing the end of its life.

-When you start your engine, the battery voltage will temporarily drop due to the high current drawn from the starter motor.
-A healthy battery should maintain at least 10 volts during this process.
+The voltage of your battery will temporarily drop when you turn on your engine since the starter motor draws such a high current.
+A healthy battery should remain at least at 10 volts during this process.
 Once the engine is running, the alternator takes over, and you should see a voltage reading between 13.5 and 14.7 volts as it charges the battery.

 Checking your battery voltage is a simple process.